via/node-httpmail/README.md

 Fetches the message from storage.
 The result will be `message/rfc822` data for the raw mail message.

+### HEAD /mailboxes/`mailbox`/messages/`id`

+Fetches the message headers from storage.
+The result will be `message/rfc822` data for the headers section of the raw mail message.

 ### DELETE /mailboxes/`mailbox`/messages/`id`

 Deletes the message from storage.